Photo: Agathe Bernard

 The lodge serves as a wedding destination in the summer.
-One day I was asked to edit a video for a couple that just got married there.
+One day I was asked to edit a video for a couple that had just gotten married there.
 As soon as I delivered that first film, I knew I was hooked.
-Elora Braden Creative studios was born in 2017, and since then I’ve rebranded to Elora May Creative Studios (May is my middle name, and what my parents called me all the time).
+Elora Braden Creative studios were born in 2017.
+Since then I’ve rebranded Elora May Creative Studios.
+May is my middle name, and what my parents called me all the time.
 I’ve been working as my own boss since 2018, and I haven’t looked back since!

 What services/packages do you offer?

 My wedding & elopement package will always start with a highlight edit between 3-5 minutes.
-That time is jam-packed with emotional moments during the day, using audio and scenic shots and carefully selected music chosen just for the couple.
-From there I offer optional add ons such as a 20 minute documentary edit, a full speech and ceremony edit, drone coverage, and raw footage.
+That time is jam-packed with emotional moments.
+During the day, using audio and scenic shots and carefully selected music is chosen just for the couple.
+From there, I offer optional add-ons such as a 20-minute documentary edit, a full speech and ceremony edit, drone coverage, and raw footage.

 Since I got my start as an adventure videographer, I encourage my couples to work with me on the day before or after their wedding to capture their adventures together.
-Trail running, mountain biking, skiing, hiking, whatever that is that brought them together and choose a mountain wedding, I want to capture that part of their relationship!
+Trail running, mountain biking, skiing, hiking, whatever that is that brought them together.
+Then, choose a mountain wedding, I want to capture that part of their relationship!

 Photo: Mason Neufeld